 Ms. Barbee is also keeping it moving with the Aiken New Tech Drum Line.
 The Band and the Drum line are open to students in grades 7 through 12 and all levels from beginners to super stars.

 Led by Ms. Cole, the Gay-Straight Alliance (GSA) strives to assure that each member of the Aiken community is valued and respected regardless of sexual orientation or gender identity/expression.
 We believe that such an atmosphere engenders a positive sense of self, which is the basis of educational achievement and personal growth.
-We work to educate teachers, students and the public at large about the damaging effects homophobia and heterosexism have on youth and adults alike.
+We work to educate teachers, students and the public at large about the damaging effects homophobia can have on youth and adults alike.